 - Make yourself a cup of soothing ginger tea.
 Simmer about 2 teaspoons of freshly sliced ginger in 3 cups of boiling hot water for around 10 minutes and strain.
 Add a little honey and you’ve got some delicious ginger tea.39

-Adding some fresh turmeric which contains curcumin,41 a compound which demonstrates anti-inflammatory abilities to your ginger tea while it simmers can give you a drink with powerful anti- inflammatory properties.
-Or you can whip up a spicy curry which commonly uses both these spices.
+- Ginger and turmeric: Add some fresh turmeric which contains curcumin,41 an anti-inflammatory compound.
+Or whip up a spicy curry which commonly uses both these spices.

-Combining cinnamon which can lower blood sugar42 with ginger which improves insulin sensitivity can be helpful if you’re looking to control your blood sugar.
+- Ginger and cinnamon: Combine cinnamon which can lower blood sugar42 with ginger which improves insulin sensitivity to control your blood sugar.
 So try a delicious cinnamon and ginger tea or use these spices in your cooking.